vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 ## Editing Citations

 This library provides services and components for entering structured literary citations in an interactive and partially constrained UI.

-Such citations are defined as a hierarchy of structures, from the largest to the smallest, in a specific order.
+Such citations are defined as a **hierarchy**, from the largest to the smallest work's structure, in a specific order.
 For instance, the _Iliad_ is cited by book number first, and then by verse number.
 So, the hierarchy here is:

 1. book
 2. verse

-Dante's _Commedia_ instead has 3 levels, as it is cited by cantica, canto and verse.
+Dante's _Commedia_ instead has 3 levels, as it is cited by _cantica_, _canto_ and verse.

-We can thus say that such hierarchies define _paths_, where each _step_ brings closer to the portion of the text we want to address.
-This is our terminology here.
+These hierarchies define **paths**, where each **step** brings us closer to the portion of the text we want to address: for instance, book 1 (first step) and verse 123 (second step).

+The hierarchy has these features:

+- **no holes** can be present in the path steps, but starting from a specific level one might _omit_ all the following steps up to the end.
+So we can never have a step without its ascendant, but (if allowed) we can have a step without its descendants.
+- steps **types** are:
+  - textual:
+    - closed: this is the usual case: the text values belong to a closed ordered set, e.g. the 3 parts of Dante's _Commedia_ (`If.`, `Purg.`, `Par.`).
+    - masked: a free text just constrained by a mask pattern.
+    - free: a free text without any constraints.
+  - numeric, using many formats: Arabic, Roman, alphabetic, etc.; in the end, whatever the system we just have a number which is to be displayed in some format.
+- value domains can be **conditioned**: the value we can pick for a step is dependent on the step type (e.g. one of "If.", "Purg." or "Par." for a _cantica_, but a number for canto or verse) and optionally on the value of its ascendant steps.
+For instance, given that If. has 34 _canti_ while Purg. and Par. have 33, one could set the allowed range of numeric values to 1-34 and 1-33 respectively according to the _cantica_.

+The model which defines the data entry behavior for a citation scheme ([CitScheme](models.ts)) is defined in the settings of the component consuming the brick.
+This is formally defined in [models](models.ts); here we just show examples in their JSON encoding.

+### User Experience

 This brick displays the hierarchy in a selectable form: each step in the path of a citation is shown, and you can click on it to edit its value.
 When editing, the UI varies according to the citation scheme used for that citation, so we can have:

+- a string belonging to a closed set, to be picked from a list.
 - a positive integer number, free or constrained into a range (min and/or max).
-- a string, free, partially free (=constrained by a regexp mask), or bound to a closed set (e.g. "If." = Inferno from the cantica set including "If.", "Purg.", "Par.").

-To provide a UI which eases data entry of such citations, constraining the choices where required, we must take into account that:

-- no hole can be present in the path steps, but starting from a specific level one might omit all the following steps up to the end.
-So we can never have a step without its ascendant, but (if allowed) we can have a step without its descendants.
-- steps can be either labelled with a conventional string or numbered.
-Numbering can belong to different formats: Arabic, Roman, alphabetic, etc.; but in the end, we just have a number which is to be displayed in some format.
-- constraining the value we can pick for a step is dependent on the step type (e.g. one of "If.", "Purg." or "Par." for a cantica, but a number for canto or verse) and optionally on the value of its ascendant steps.
-For instance, given that If. has 34 canti while Purg. and Par. have 33, one could set the allowed range of numeric values to 1-34 and 1-33 respectively according to the cantica.

-The model which defines the data entry behavior for a citation scheme ([CitDefinition](models.ts)) is defined in the settings of the component consuming the brick.
-This is formally defined in [models](models.ts); here we just show examples in their JSON encoding.
+Optionally we can add an alphanumeric suffix to this number.
+- a free or pattern-constrained (masked) string, typed in a textbox.

+Additionally, the hierarchy tail can be cut starting from the first optional step in its path; so, if in Dante this is equal to `cantica`, in the context of the path `cantica - canto - verso` this means that we can enter just `cantica`, or `cantica` and `verso`, or all the three steps.

+In most cases you also have the option of directly typing the textual form of a citation and let the component parse it into the citation model.

 ## Scheme Examples